-However, as we mentioned before, given that the evaluation involving humans still requires significant efforts for collecting results on these subjective dimensions, more recent works employ \textbf{LLM-as-judges} \cite{bavaresco2025llms,es2024ragas,chiang2023large,wang2024large}.
+However, as we mentioned before, given that the evaluation involving humans still requires significant efforts for collecting results on these subjective dimensions, more recent works employ \textbf{LLM-as-a-judge} \cite{bavaresco2025llms,es2024ragas,chiang2023large,wang2024large}.
 LLMs appear to be reliable evaluators in a large range of tasks.
-However, they also exhibit substantial inconsistency depending on the evaluated dimension (e.g., \textbf{engagingness} has low correlation with human judgement while \textbf{informativeness} higher), expertise level of human annotators (if compared with expert vs. non-expert human annotators), and whether the assessed text is human- or model-generated \cite{bavaresco2025llms}.
+However, they also exhibit substantial inconsistency depending on the evaluated dimension (e.g., \textbf{engagingness} has low correlation with human judgment while \textbf{informativeness} correlates better), expertise level of human annotators (if compared with expert vs. non-expert human annotators), and whether the assessed text is human- or LLM-generated \cite{bavaresco2025llms}.

-Therefore, LLMs should be rigorously validated against human judgments before being adopted as automatic evaluators. \textit{In the context of music and music recommender systems, this raises an open and important question: to what extent can LLM-based evaluators reliably and fairly assess music-related textual content such as tags or generated descriptions, given the subjectivity and cultural variability inherent to musical preference and user perception?
+\highlightbox{Therefore, LLMs should be rigorously validated against human judgments before being adopted as automatic evaluators.
+In the context of music and MRSs, this raises an open and important question: To what extent can LLM-based evaluators reliably and fairly assess music-related textual content, such as tags or generated descriptions, given the subjectivity and cultural variability inherent to musical preference and user perception?
 Addressing this question is required to ensure the reliability, bias control, and validity of LLM-driven evaluation in such personalized and domain-specific settings.}